knoup/xviii/README.md

 In addition to movement points and max attacking range, units are limited by their line of sight.

 Each unit has a primary and secondary visual range.
-Enemy units outside the primary, but within the secondary, are seen only as flags and their location may be inaccurate.
+Enemy units outside the primary, but within the secondary, are seen only as flags, with their unit type hidden, and their location may be inaccurate.
 Units outside of the secondary range are completely invisible.

 A unit can neither move to a tile, nor attack an enemy, that has an enemy unit in the way.
 Friendly units can move past each other; however, whether they can fire "above" units in the way is determined in their .txt.

 XVIII also features a dynamic weather system.
 Every once in a while, the weather changes, and with it, the visual range of all units is affected.
-The values are as follows, with P representing primary and S secondary visual range:
+The values are as follows (subject to change), with P representing primary and S secondary visual range:

 	Light fog: -2P, -2S